AFoggs/itmd-362-pp/pp-10/readme.md

 * A text description of the modification, and a description of the HTML, CSS, and JavaScript that you would need to write for the test (you do *not* have to write the actual HTML, CSS, and JavaScript, however)

+It is difficult for the user to sign up when landing on the page because it is unclear.
+As a result, I am adding a sign up section to the home page.

 In the HTML, there would be a section dedicated to sign up, with a form that has the labels and questions asking for necessary information (Name & Email, etc.) to crete an account, only visible on the homepage.